Muhammad Saleh Benten

 Muhammad Saleh bin Taher Benten is a Saudi politician who was appointed as the Minister of Hajj and Umrah by King Salman on 27 July 2016.
-He is of Indonesian descent, from his family name "Benten" which originates from the region of Banten, in western Java, his paternal grandma was from Banten.
+He is of Indonesian descent, from his family name "Benten" which originates from the region of Banten, in western Java, his paternal grandmother was from Banten.

 Education

 Benten received a doctorate in Computer Engineering from the University of Colorado Boulder, and a masters and bachelors in Electrical Engineering at King Fahd University.

 Career

 Before becoming Minister, Benten occupied numerous positions.
 He has been President of the Saudi Post Corporation, assistant deputy minister of Hajj, Deputy Minister of Hajj, and the Dean of Faculty of Computer and Engineering.
 Benten has published more than 100 scientific studies.

 Benten became President of the Saudi Post in 2004 where he oversaw restructuring of the organization.
 As Deputy Minister of Hajj and Umrah, Benten introduced the e-Umrah project, which facilitated Umrahmt for more than 5 million people.